Please contact us or just stop in and say hi — we are here to help!

 Annual borrowing limits for Marian University's Ancilla College students currently:

 Dependency status is determined by completing the FAFSA.
 The laws governing the Federal Student Aid programs are based on the premise that the family is the first source of the student’s support, and the law provides several criteria that decide if the student is considered independent of his/her parents for aid eligibility.
 In particular, a student reaching the age of 18 or 21 or living apart from parents does not affect the dependency status.
 If the student is considered a dependent of his parents, information on the income and assets of the parents must be included in the FAFSA.
 The questions to determine dependency are in the FAFSA.

 Aside from interest payments, there is approx. 1 percent loan fee on all Direct Subsidized Loans and Direct Unsubsidized Loans.
 The loan fee will be deducted from each loan by the Department of Education prior to disbursement to the college or university.

-If you already have federal student loans and would like to check the interest rate, servicer information, and other financial aid histories go to the National Student Loan Data System.
+If you already have federal student loans and would like to check the interest rate, services information, and other financial aid histories, go to the National Student Loan Data System.

 Find out how interest is calculated — Understanding interest rates and fees